Library Policies and Code of Conduct.

 Leave Everything as You Found It

-Library personnel reserve the right to determine the permissibility of food or drink.
-Library personnel reserve the right to ask individuals to relocate to the Lounge or remove food or drink from prohibited areas.
+Library personnel reserve the right to ask individuals to relocate or remove food or drink from prohibited areas.

 Purchase College students, faculty, and staff can use our Interlibrary Loan (ILL) system, known as ILLiad, to request materials from other libraries.
-We provide this service free of charge to the Purchase College community.
+We provide this service free of charge to Purchase College students, faculty, and staff.

-Note: Friends of the Library are not eligible to request items via interlibrary loan.
+Note: Guests and Friends of the Library are not eligible to request items via interlibrary loan.

-Lost items will be kept at the Circulation Desk until the end of the work day.
+Lost items that were recovered in the Library will be kept at the Circulation Desk until the end of the work day.
 At the end of the day, all unclaimed items will be sent to UPD.
 Neither the Library nor the College are responsible for lost, stolen, or missing items.

 If you lose an item, or do not return or renew an item after its original due date, you will be charged the replacement cost of the item (as determined by the Library) plus a $20 processing fee.
 The Library does not accept replacement items provided by the borrower.
 Initial notices for lost books will include an average (or default) cost for the item of $75.
 The actual cost can be lower or higher and will be determined by the Library staff before the borrower is billed for the item.
 Inquiries about the actual cost of the item should be directed to the Circulation Desk staff.
 If you find the item, you may return it before the end of the academic school year, and the cost of the item (not the processing fees for fines) will be waived.